 Have you heard this lady?
 Her name is Anna-Maria Hefele, and she has trained her vocal chords to produce two notes at once, a talent known as polyphonic overtone singing.
-Apparently it’s impressive, because she has 6.6 million hits on YouTube and people are raving about her in the comments.
-I think it sounds like someone sharpening a saw blade with a cat, but I’m not really musically inclined.
-I digress.
+Apparently, it’s impressive because she has 6.6 million hits on YouTube, and people are raving about her in the comments.

 No, it can’t.
 Neither can it be “somewhat” unique or “rather” unique.
-Unique means “one of a kind,” and you can’t modify that; it’s either unique or it’s not, just like I’m either pregnant or I’m not (I’m not).
-I am not somewhat pregnant or rather pregnant or very pregnant (but like I said, I’m not pregnant).
+Unique means “one of a kind,” and you can’t modify that; it’s either unique or it’s not, just like we’re either pregnant or we’re not.
+We are not somewhat pregnant or rather pregnant or very pregnant.
 It’s an absolute, and you can’t modify absolutes.

-But Dear Megan, you lovers of the “language is fluid” argument will surely cry, everybody does it and has been doing it for a long, long time.
+But Dear Megan, your lovers of the “language is fluid” argument will surely cry; everybody does it and has been doing it for a long, long time.
 Stop being such a stick in the mud.

 Pish tosh.
 Fine, yes, since the middle of the 19th century, the word has had a tendency to take the wider meaning of “uncommon, unusual, remarkable,” according to The Oxford English Dictionary.
 And other blogs have defended “very unique.”
 One commenter simply identified as “buhi” went so far as to post:

 “And language is, for better or for worse, a democratic tool whose meaning is decided by the mass of humanity, not by people who execrate the non-absolute use of ‘unique.'”